 Would you like to change the appearance or functionality of your form’s Multiple Choice fields?
 In WPForms, there are plenty of options available to help you adapt this field type to your specific needs.

-In this tutorial, we’ll share all the different ways you can customize a Multiple Choice field.
+This tutorial will cover all the different ways you can customize a Multiple Choice field.

-Next, add a Multiple Choice field to your form if you haven’t done so already.
+Once you’re in the form builder, add a Multiple Choice field to your form if you haven’t done so already.
 You can click on this option under Standard Fields or drag and drop it into the preview area.

 To access all the options for your Multiple Choice field, click on it in the preview area to open the Field Options panel.